- A single static PowerPoint slide is permitted (no slide transitions, animations or 'movement' of any description)

 - People's Choice: TBA

-Winner and Runner-up to represent Queen's at the Ontario 3MT
+Graduate Winner to represent Queen's at the Ontario 3MT